Khalil Sultan: Background

+Reign

 During Timur's lifetime, Khalil Sultan gained Timur's particular favor.
 He distinguished himself during the campaign in India and in 1402 was given rule of the Ferghana Valley.
 Upon Timur's death in 1405, Khalil viewed himself as his successor.
-Timur's appointed successor Pir Muhammad was quickly cast aside, and Khalil gained control of Samarkand.
+Pir Muhammad, whom Timur is said to have designated as his heir, was quickly cast aside, and Khalil gained control of Samarkand.
+(Note: The sources disagree over whether such a designation was in fact made.
+Ibn Arabshah mentions it only in passing, while Hafiz-i Abru casts Pir Muhammad's claim in different terms again; Woods treats the existence of a testament in his favour as an open question.)
 Khalil gained Timur's treasury and bestowed the puppet title of Khan (which before had always been granted by Timur to a descendant of Genghis Khan to legitimize his rule) to a Timurid prince, the nine-year-old Muhammad Jahangir.
 The latter was the son of Timur's first designated heir, the late Muhammad Sultan, with Khalil thus paying nominal respect to Timur's wishes.
+Muhammad Sultan was also Khalil's own uterine half-brother, and Woods reads Khalil's support for Muhammad Jahangir as a rival "khan" against Pir Muhammad as an alliance with his maternal kin among the descendants of Jahangir.
 Khalil also gained an ally, Sultan Husayn Tayichiud, who had previously also made claims to the throne as a grandson of Timur.